katie-jones/ink/README.md

 ### Package Managers
 #### Pacman
-A PKGBUILD is provided that installs the python module and wrapper script, copies the systemd files to their respective directories, and moves the sample config file to /etc/ink/inkrc.
+A PKGBUILD is provided in the packages/ directory that installs the python module and wrapper script, copies the systemd files to their respective directories, and moves the sample config file to /etc/ink/inkrc.
 To allow ink to run automatically, the systemd timer must still be initialized, as described above.

 ## Usage